Festive Fungi

 Snuifbok

 Wisest of them all.
-Smell lies within a range of 3.14 kilometers (Exact distance varies per Snuifbok)
+Smells lies within a range of 3.14 kilometers (Exact distance varies per Snuifbok)

 Snorkipor